Is Company Administration the right option for your business?

 If your company is insolvent and cannot pay its debts when required, it could be at risk of liquidation.
 Company administration provides an avenue for your company to restructure its operations and achieve a better result for its creditors.

 Not every company benefits from entering into administration.
 Companies that are insolvent, with a reasonable amount of assets (such as property, equipment or bank account funds) and stable cash flow are most suitable for company administration.

-If your business is burdened with debt but is still commercially viable, entering into administration can also allow you to protect continuity through a pre-pack or propose a Company Voluntary Arrangement (CVA) to repay creditors over a certain period.
+If your business is burdened with debt but is still commercially viable, entering into administration can allow you to protect continuity through a pre-pack or propose a Company Voluntary Arrangement (CVA) to repay creditors over a certain period.

 Administration is best suited to businesses with significant assets and predictable, steady cash flow.
 If your company has limited assets and weak cash flow, it may be more beneficial to propose a Company Voluntary Arrangement instead.

-One of the biggest downsides of administration is that it requires you and other directors to give up control of your company.
+One of the biggest downsides of company administration is that it requires you and other directors to give up control of your company.
 The administrator will manage your company’s affairs throughout the course of the administration itself.

 Administration is an expensive process and is only suitable for companies with sufficient cash flow and assets.
 Small companies with limited assets and cash flow are often better suited to a Creditors’ Voluntary Liquidation (CVL) or CVA in the event of insolvency.